How your Business Rates are worked out

 The Council multiplies the rateable value of your property, which is set by the Valuation Office Agency, by a multiplier (the national non-domestic multiplier) which is set by central government.
 It is set for the whole of England and is effective from 1 April each year.
 The multiplier represents the number of pence in each pound of the rateable value that will be payable in business rates before any reliefs or discounts are applied.
 The calculation gives the amount of rates payable for the year.

 The Government reviews the multiplier each year to reflect changes in inflation.
 By law, the multiplier cannot increase or decrease by more than the rate of inflation, except in the year of a revaluation.
 In that year it is set at a level which will keep the total amount raised in rates after the revaluation the same as before, plus inflation for that year.
 Revaluations generally take place every five years.
-The most recent revaluation took effect from 1 April 2017.
-The next revaluation will take effect in 2023.
+The current revaluation took effect from 1 April 2017.
+The next revaluation takes effect from 1 April 2023.

 The rateable value of a property is an assessment of the annual rent the property would rent for it it were available to let on the open market at a fixed valuation date.
 (This is known as the Antecedent Valuation Date or AVD).

-- From 1 April 2017 rateable values are based on the valuation date of 1 April 2015.
+- From 1 April 2023 rateable values will be based on the valuation date of 1 April 2021